 Marina Grande

-Don’t miss out on the charming Marina Grande, a picturesque harbor used by local fishermen for over 2,000 years.
-Despite its name, Marina Grande is relatively small, but it offers a quaint and authentic atmosphere.
-Stroll along the waterfront lined with colorful fishing boats and treat yourself to some delicious fresh seafood at one of the many excellent restaurants in the area – we loved Bagni Delfino, with its romantic terrace overlooking the sea.
+Don’t miss out on the picturesque harbor, Marina Grande, which local fishermen have used for over 2,000 years.
+Despite its name, Marina Grande is relatively small, offering a quaint and authentic atmosphere.
+Stroll along the waterfront lined with colorful fishing boats and treat yourself to some delicious fresh seafood at one of the many excellent restaurants in the area – we loved Bagni Delfino, with its superb terrace overlooking the sea.

 Sedil Dominova